 Charleston, South Carolina is a wonderful place to spend a few days with small kids.
-It has the perfect mix of family-friendly activities.
+Visiting Charleston with kids, you’ll find it has the perfect mix of kid-friendly activities.
 You will love strolling the beautiful streets and parks of Charleston, eating amazing southern food and enjoying the natural beauty & wildlife of the area.

 We finished off lunch by sharing a few slices of amazing pecan pie.
 This was a very good stop for lunch – kid-friendly and reasonably priced too!